Paper Kite 2016

 About The Wine

-Semillon, especially from old clone vineyards, has come to epitomise what we are seeking in our wines.
+Semillon, especially from these old clone vineyards, has come to epitomise what we are seeking in our wines.
 It provides us with wines of texture and depth, with none of the facile primary characteristics that we see in so many modern clones.